Studio: Production

 Production studios are those studios which act as centres for the production in any of the arts; alternatively they can also be the financial and commercial entity behind such endeavours.
-In radio and television production studio is the place where programs and radio commercial and television advertising are recorded for further emission.
+In radio and television, a production studio is the place where programs and radio commercial and television advertising are recorded for further emission.

 Animation

 Animation studios, like movie studios, may be production facilities, or financial entities.
 In some cases, especially in anime, they continue the tradition of a studio where a master or group of talented individuals oversee the work of lesser artists and crafts persons in realising their vision.
 Animation studios are a fast rising entity and they include established firms such as Walt Disney and Pixar.

 Comics

 A comics studio is a workroom or entertainment company that makes comics.
 Comics creators, employ small studios of staff to assist in the creation of a comic strip, comic book or graphic novel.

 In the early days of "Dan Dare", Frank Hampson employed a number of staff at his studio to help with the production of the strip.
 Eddie Campbell is another creator who has assembled a small studio of colleagues to help him in his art, and the comic book industry in the United States has based its production methods upon the studio system employed at its beginnings.

 Another type of studio, common for instance in Spain, would produce work for-hire on license, with prospective buyers bringing in their own franchises for artwork and occasionally new stories.